janakeks/dyna/README.md

 ## Installation

 Installation is very easy.
-You need a WordPress, download the ZIP-file from Github and install the Theme from your WordPress Admin.
-There will be other ways for developer like Webpack coming soon, but for now this is the easy way to start developing your own theme.
+You need a WordPress, download the [latest stable release](https://github.com/dyna-press/dyna/releases) from Github and install the Theme from your WordPress Admin.
+Note that releases ship without unnecessary files like .git-files and test-configurations while the ZIP-Download of the Master-branch contain these files.
+They do no harm but they are useless on your WordPress installation.

-Better instructions are on the way, but for now you may only delete the .dot-files as they are not needed in WordPress.
+There will be other ways for developer like Webpack coming soon, but for now this is the easy way to use this theme and to start developing your own theme.

 ## Translation